Your Definitive Guide to XRP Wallets

 Hot, Cold, or Exchange?
 Picking Your Perfect XRP Vault

 XRP wallets are not all created equal.
-They fall into three main categories, each with a different balance of convenience and security.
+They fall into three main categories, each offering a different balance of convenience and security.
 Understanding this trade-off is key to picking the perfect one for your needs.

 Hardware Wallets (Cold Storage)